lucerion/scripts/vim_server/README.md

 ```
 vim_server [OPTIONS] [FILE...]
     --interactive   interactive mode
-    --one-server    connect automatically if only one server runned.
+    --single        connect automatically if only one server runned.
 It's not allowed in 'interactive' mode
     --help          display a usage message
 ```